mxinden/test-engineer-take-home-task/README.md

 tool.
 Make sure to include instructions on how to build and run the tool within the final Git repository.

-We highly recommended not to do this as a shell script.
+We highly recommend not to do this as a shell script.
 In case you want to anyways, make sure it follows best-practices, is maintainable and safe (no usage of not-previously-defined variables, no pipeline failure masking, ...).

 ##### Deployment tooling